« Previous Page Table of Contents Next Page »

 plunged in sin over their heads.
 Such lads already began to study by themselves.
 Often they would study all night, with feverish ecstasy.
 Others would travel to various yeshivas, they would wander in unfamiliar places, where they were fed as guests in wealthier homes[24], and drank from the wellspring of Talmud.

 But most of them started to vacillate.
 They snuck a peek at a secular book, or at the page of a newspaper.
 They started reading non-kosher things (fiction and science) and in fact they studied goyishe grammar, algebra and geometry… This was, in essence, the age of Jewish Enlightenment in Skierniewice.
 This led to great controversy.
 Pious zealots were literally fighting.
 And since the Jews of Skierniewice had always been hot-blooded, both factions, the religious fanatics and the heretics, were eager to fight.
 Neither side held back from bloodshed and breaking each other's bones.
 It was then that the “Fellowship of Unity” was established, which finally overcame the fanatics.
-Afterwards, it was no longer necessary to steal away to the outskirts of the town in order to take a look at HaTsfira [“The Siren”] and HaMelitz [“The Advocate”][25], and to read a book by Mendele Moykher Sforim, Sholem Aleichem, a poem by Bialik, and an essay by Ahad Ha'am and Nahum Sokolow… For some of the lads, the transition was slow and gradual and consequently without particular repercussions.
+Afterwards, it was no longer necessary to steal away to the outskirts of the town in order to take a look at HaTsfira [“The Siren”] and HaMelitz [“The advocate”][25], and to read a book by Mendele Moykher Sforim, Sholem Aleichem, a poem by Bialik, and an essay by Ahad Ha'am and Nahum Sokolow… For some of the lads, the transition was slow and gradual and consequently without particular repercussions.
 For many of them, however, the change was radical, quick and drastic.
 This resulted in their having to run away from the town.
 Others even left for foreign countries.
 So as not to be dependent on their fathers, they began to learn a trade and became good craftsmen.

 That is what the “Renaissance” looked like for the youth of Skierniewice.
 From there, it was just one leap to the great, bubbling social life into which our youth threw themselves with enthusiasm.
-Indeed, proportionally, our activities in every area of social life exceeded by far the number of Jews in town…The fanatics placed a herem[26] on them.
-They persecuted not only young cultural activists but also their families, which
+Indeed, proportionally, our activities in every area of social life exceeded by far the number of Jews in town…The fanatics placed a herem [26] on them.
+They persecuted not only young cultural activists but also their amilies, which

 [Page 46]